 - First, click here create your own Notion account.
 It’s free.

-- Then click here to see my template.
+- Then click here to see my research database template.

 - In the upper righthand corner, you should see the option to duplicate the template into your new account.

 - Click that, and voila!
 You’ve now got an audience map all set up and ready to go.